filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 unless the network maintains an exponential rate of growth indefinitely.
 Tending toward zero network collateral would undermine both network consensus security and circulating supply stability and hence SP operational returns.
-Decreasing pledge requirements with slow growth is a desirable property, but decreasing all the way to zero isn’t.
+Decreasing pledge requirements with slow growth is a desirable property, but decreasing all the way to zero is not.

 This proposal splits the sector initial consensus pledge function into two parts, following the two part minting model.
 A “simple” 30% of the pledge requirement is independent of the baseline function,